prusnak/rusnak.io/about.md

 Pavol Rusnak is a cypherpunk, co-founder of SatoshiLabs, co-creator of Trezor and Bitcoin Core contributor.
-He is writing writing open-source software and creating open-source hardware that strengthen the power and independence of an individual.
+He is writing open-source software and creating open-source hardware that strengthen the power and independence of an individual.
 Along with his everyday work, he is also very interested in cognitive science and biotechnology.